jvde-github/AIS-catcher-docs/docs/what-is-new.md

 Channel designation is now configurable via JSON config and is shown in model startup output of the Visual Web Control.

+#### Microsecond Timestamps

+`rxuxtime` field added to `JSON_FULL` output, providing microsecond-resolution receive timestamps.
+NMEA 4.0 tag-block timestamps now use microseconds where available.

+#### Reboot Watchdog

+A systemd `OnFailure` watchdog can automatically reboot the host if AIS-catcher stops repeatedly.
+Configurable burst/interval parameters with a 5-minute grace period after toggling, controlled via the install script.

+### Output and Configuration

+- **Receiver index** is now included in output; `-v` applies to all receivers, `-v+` to the last one only
+- **`webcontrol_http`** option for the webviewer
+- **`ssl_verify`** setting on HTTP outputs to disable TLS certificate verification when needed
+- **NMEA 4.0 tag blocks** now include the group ID only for multi-line sentences
+- Default `repeat` for message type 27 is now 3
+- Aliases: `rssi`/`fo` for `signalpower`/`ppm`; `DESC` for `description`
+- Internal settings unified to a key-based API with structured error reporting (`SetKey`); legacy aliases kept for backward compatibility
+- Community feed restricted to local SDR hardware only

 ### Web Viewer

 #### Vessel Tracks — Major Overhaul